Somachi/Portfolio_Site/README.md

 #To Run this codes
 1. Create a folder called 'portfolio' on your desktop computer
 1. Within the 'portfolio' folder create another folder called 'framework'
-2. Within the 'framework' save the test.html file
+2. Within the 'framework' save the index.html file
 3. Within the 'framework' folder create another folder called 'css'
 4. In the 'css' folder save the 'main.css' file
+5. Within the 'framework' folder create another folder called 'images'
+6. Dowload the image files from the images folder (on this my Portfolio-Site repository) and save them in this 'images'         folder
-5. Open the 'test.html' file with your brower
+5. Open the 'index.html' file with your brower

 #License